jsz-05/jsz-distributed-llm-tuning/README.md

 ## Tuning the Model

 ### Data Collection
 I started by using a web scraper to create a rough dataset from a website.
-This dataset includes questions and answers that were used to train the model.
+This dataset includes questions and answers, as well as text data from the website that were used to train the model.
+NOTE: work is being done to greatly improve the performance of the chatbot, including testing various base LLMs, dataset cleaning/optimization, and prompt engineering.

 ### Model Used
 The model used for this project is Gemini 1.0 Pro, one of Google's older flagship models.
 The training and tuning were done using Google's API, and Google Cloud Console was used for compute/storage.